Authors Talk Editing—Guests: Merilyn Simonds & Wayne Grady

 Adrienne Montgomerie has been teaching people to make nice with Word since 2003.
 This specialized editors' course has been a sellout since she first offered it in 2012.
 She is a Certified Copyeditor and a 20-year veteran of freelance editing.
 She used to work mainly on high school science materials, earning her the moniker of scieditor, and today she can be found on the roster of Canada's largest remaining publishers when she's not teaching and writing about editing.
 The Right Angels and Polo Bears blog is her home base.

-For additional information, contact, Nancy Wills at email@example.com
+For additional information, contact Elizabeth d'Anjou at firstname.lastname@example.org

 For more about Editors Kingston, see www.editorskingston.org